SV4D: Dynamic 3D Content Generation with Multi-Frame and Multi-View Consistency

 We conduct several ablation experiments to validate the effectiveness of our model's design choices.
 We summarize the key findings below.

-\inlinesection{SV4D Can Generate Anchor Frames with Better Consistency.} To validate the quality of anchor frames, we compare the anchor frames (8 views $\Times$ 5 video frames) generated from SV4D and the baselines on consistent4D and ObjaverseDy dataset, as shown in \cref{tab:nvs_anchor}.
-SV4D results have much lower \textit{FVD-F} and \textit{FV4D}, showing much better video frame and multi-view consistency while maintaining comparable performance in terms of visual quality.
+\inlinesection{SV4D can generate anchor frames with better consistency.} To validate the quality of anchor frames, we compare the anchor frames (8 views $\Times$ 5 video frames) generated from SV4D and the baselines on Consistent4D and ObjaverseDy dataset, as shown in \cref{tab:nvs_anchor}.
+SV4D results have much lower \textit{FVD-F} and \textit{FV4D}, showing much better video frame and multi-view consistency.

-\inlinesection{SV4D Sampling Is Better Than Off-the-shelf Interpolation Method.} Extending anchor frames to the full $V \Times F$ image matrix is not trivial.
+\inlinesection{SV4D Sampling is better than off-the-shelf interpolation method.} Extending anchor frames to the full $V \Times F$ image matrix is not trivial.
 In \cref{tab:sampling}, we compare our SV4D sampling (\textit{ours}) and the off-the-shelf interpolation method AMT~\citep{licvpr23amt}.
-We also show the results of anchor frames as a reference (\textit{SV4D (anchor)}).
-The model with SV4D sampling outperforms AMT across all metrics. \cref{fig:sampling_compare} validates this observation, where we can see that the SV4D sampling can synthesize distinct images while the results of the off-the-shelf interpolation method have a lot of motion blur.
-Table~\ref{tab:sampling} also shows two intuitive sampling strategies, independent and interleaved sampling, which generate the videos with worse consistency.
-See the Appendix for details on these two sampling strategies.
+The model with SV4D sampling outperforms AMT across all metrics. \cref{fig:sampling_compare} validates this observation, where we can see that the SV4D sampling can synthesize distinct images while the results of the off-the-shelf interpolation method have a lot of blur results or missing parts.
+Table~\ref{tab:sampling} also shows the results of two intuitive sampling strategies, independent and interleaved sampling, both of which produce videos with lower consistency.
+Appendix~\ref{supp:sampling_details} explains the details of independent and interleaved sampling.
 These results validate that the SV4D sampling is effective.